Darryl Hannah as Pris / Sean Young as Rachel

 5. Robby - Forbidden Planet (1954)

 6. a.
-Gog (1954)Height of the cold war, here's a film that does science right, as dry and static as one of those old Frank Baxter-narrated Disney-produced science documentaries we used to nap to in junior high science class.
+Gog (1954)Height of the cold war, here's a film that does science right, as dry and static as one of those old Frank Baxter-narrated Disney-produced science documentaries we used to nap to in junior high.
 When unseen commies infiltrate our space base we learn the cautionary lesson that we shouldn't invent unstoppable death rays until we can prevent them being easily hijacked.
 Looking like Robot Monster's head strapped to a tin funnel, GOG isn't humanized or demonized but just a cautionary example for science to ignore at their peril.
 1954 was a crazy time, but men were still men, and robots still had giant jackhammer cocks.

 7. Itself - Hardware (1990)

 Not one but two leering 'Newman!'-style slobs are a drawback but the gore effects are fine and the whole second half of the film is an extended showdown in the redhead's big hacker apartment (a Chinese family lives below) replete with hideous drill bit phallus figuring in the close quarter fight scenes with lovely Stacey, her fierce determination and artistic facial blood and oil stains meshing perfectly with her pale face, green eyes and autumnal red hair.
 You'll want to date an Irish girl all over again!
+But don't do it!!

 8. Voice of Robert Vaughn as Proteus - Demon Seed (1977)